-We have added a page with some useful links to information on the Covid-19 outbreak.
-To access the page please click page link
+Useful links to information on the Covid-19 outbreak.
+To access click page link

 A referendum was held on Thursday 7 November 2019 to decide on the question below: